Monday, January 20, 2020

 -- Okay.
 I am running out of ideas to create super teams.
 I admitted this was a far fetched idea.
 Austria-Hungary had been gone for 40 years at the time of the 1954 World Cup Finals.

--- The team was created in 2022.
+-- The team was created in 2020.
 After I examined my Hungary All-Time team in July, 2022, I created the imaginary Hungary World Cup team in 1950.
 So in August, 2022, my mind was full of information around Hungarian football in the 1950's.
-So I did a comprehensive review of the team.
-I thought the research I did in 1954 was very substandard.
+So I did a comprehensive review of the team soon after.
+I thought the research I did in 2020 was very substandard.
 I probably did not taken the topic seriously, given that this team was the most bizarre team in my blog.

 -- Why Austria-Hungary?
 As you might have known, Hungary 1954 was considered to be the greatest ever team that never won the World Cup.
 They lost to West Germany in the Final match that was known as the "Miracle of Bern".
 Austria also finished third, but was one of the pre-tournament favorites.
 Imagine this two teams combined.
 Yugoslavia and Czechoslovakia were also in the World Cup Finals with Yugoslavia reaching the quarterfinal.